goeiebook/creativelab/README.md

 ...Hello, what's this?
 A one year paid program.
 They're looking for new applicants.
 [The application](https://creativelab5.com) is an application, "Write it, design it, code it, move it, break it."
 And there is a checkbox for wildcards.
 Viewing Source reveals a hidden puzzle.
 Solving the puzzle yields a "Techno Crab" badge.
 I'm brilliant!
 I'm going to to be a Fiver!
 Feeling elite, I complete the application with a short film titled "Idempotent", and send it off.

 Idempotent.
-What genius.
+Genius.
 A shoo-in for sure.

 A day rolls by.
 Then another.
 I better revisit my application and assure myself of the brillance.
 But, [It's broken](https://www.creativelab5.com/s/puukkz).
-It doesn't play as designed in the app, and the dev console shows an error.
-A buggy app.
+It doesn't play as designed, and the dev console shows an error.
 This is disappointing.
 A search of #creativelab5 shows Andrew Herzog, a current fiver and one of the site designers.
-[I tweet at him](https://twitter.com/Andrew_Herzog/status/708081805103144960), pointing out that it's broken.
-I don't really understand his response, I feel confused, but then something unanticipated happens.
+[I tweet to him](https://twitter.com/Andrew_Herzog/status/708081805103144960), pointing out that it's broken.
+His response is confusing.
+But then something unanticipated happens.

 Dozens of profile views.
 My six month old twitter account was getting attention.
 Twitter Analytics claimed profile views were up by 1000%.